stevemats/kernel_cleaner/README.md

 ![old kernels](https://user-images.githubusercontent.com/30528167/144319777-25bfe796-8148-4d79-9a84-5c4987fcb6a3.jpg)

-If you haven't upgraded your fedora to the latest stable version out of fear of losing data, refer to this guide -> [Upgrading Fedora](docs/FedoraUpgrade.md)
+If you haven't upgraded your fedora to the latest stable version out of fear of losing data, refer to this guide -> [Upgrading Fedora](docs/FedoraUpgrade.md).
+If you don't have fedora OS, use this link to get one -> [Download Fedora](https://getfedora.org/)

 ## Kernel Cleaner Usage: